What is the purpose of the Minister’s discretionary power?

 If I’ve identified an area of need, can I go directly to the Minister for approval?

 No. The discretionary power will only be available to the Minister if:

-- an application for approval under section 90 of the Act has been made; and
+- an application for approval under section 90 of the National Health Act 1953 (the Act) has been made; and

-- the Secretary (or delegate) has decided not to approve the application on the basis that it does not meet the requirements of the pharmacy location rules.
+- the Secretary (or the Secretary's delegate) has decided not to approve the application on the basis that it does not meet the requirements of the pharmacy location rules.

 This means you will still need to make an application under the pharmacy location rules for consideration by the Australian Community Pharmacy Authority (ACPA).
 For more information about the application process, please see the ACPA Applications Handbook

 The Secretary has rejected my application.
 Do I need to exhaust all appeals before I can go to the Minister?

 No. You don’t need to have appealed the ACPA’s recommendation or the Secretary’s decision in order to request that the Minister use their discretionary power.
 However, if you have initiated any appeal proceedings, they must be finalised or discontinued before you can make a request of the Minister.